Overview of Windows Server upgrades

 Cluster OS Rolling Upgrade.
 You upgrade the operating system of your cluster nodes without stopping the Hyper-V or the Scale-Out File Server workloads.
 This feature allows you to avoid downtime which could impact Service Level Agreements.
 For more information, see Cluster operating system rolling upgrade

 License conversion.
 Convert a particular edition of the release to another edition of the same release in a single step with a simple command and the appropriate license key.
 We call this "license conversion".
-For example, if your server is running Windows Server 2016 Standard, you can convert it to Windows Server 2016 Datacenter.
+For example, if your server is running Standard edition, you can convert it to Datacenter.

 Which version of Windows Server should I upgrade to?

-We recommend upgrading to the latest version of Windows Server: Windows Server 2019.
+We recommend upgrading to the latest version of Windows Server.
 Running the latest version of Windows Server allows you to use the latest features – including the latest security features – and delivers the best performance.

 You can also upgrade from an evaluation version of the operating system to a retail version, from an older retail version to a newer version, or, in some cases, from a volume-licensed edition of the operating system to an ordinary retail edition.
 For more information about upgrade options other than in-place upgrade, see Upgrade and conversion options for Windows Server.